-When using deductible cash flow method as a revaluation method, the future cash flows are estimated on the base of the best estimates for the management.
-The used discount rate is determined according to the price at reporting date for the same financial instruments of its nature and activities.
+When using deductible cash flow method as a revaluation method, the future cash flows are estimated based on the best estimates for the management.
+The discount rate used is determined according to the price at the reporting date for the same financial instruments of its nature and activities.